Code-Institute-Submissions/ci-fullstack-project4/Testing.md

     message.
     * User will be deregistered of all household and will again see the message to tell him/her to register and link household members again on the MyKitchen Dashboard.
+    * All members belonging to the deleted household will be removed from the deleted household membership.

     3. Storage CRUD Functionality
     i.
 View Storage